Indigenous Cultural Event at the Cannery

-Richmond celebrates National Indigenous Peoples Day at the Gulf of Georgia Cannery National Historic Site with First Nations performances in June.
+Richmond celebrates National Indigenous People’s Day at the Gulf of Georgia Cannery with First Nations performances and cultural activities in June.

-In 2023 the special event takes place on June 17th.
-It’s called Welcoming the Sun and admission is free.
+In 2024 the special event took place on June 15th.
+It was called Welcoming the Sun and admission was free.
+There are usually live performances, storytelling, a drumming group, weaving workshops, vendors and a film screening.

 For details about the Welcoming the Sun event, see the Gulf of Georgia Cannery‘s website.